snowdrop/secured-example/README.md

 https://appdev.openshift.io/docs/spring-boot-runtime.html#mission-secured-spring-boot

-## How to play with the SSO Example on OpenShift
+## How to run the SSO Example on OpenShift

 - Deploy Keycloak on Openshift.
 ```